Pizza at Point YPT

 Community Engagement/Young People’s Mural Project Our Waste Busting Project Coordinator Becky has been busy networking at events over the summer along with volunteers.
 World Ocean Day, June 8th 2019 saw the team engaging with the public to raise awareness about the Project.
 Through this work links were made with local schools and the team attended Gwaunfest at Ysgol Bro Gwaun to promote the project some more.
 It became apparent that young people are very anxious about the Climate Crisis which has been highlighted by Greta Thunberg and The School Strikes for Climate.
 An engagement project developed called Climate Emergency! #what can I do?
 To give young people a voice and highlight positive things like our waste busting activities that we can all do.
 Attracting interest from Point Youth Project, Ysgol Wdig and Ysgol Glannau Gwaun, children and young people were invited to come up with designs for a mural.
 Two painting workshops were held with 20 young people who helped local artist Lloyd the Graffiti to paint the fantastic mural in the lane approaching The Gateway Hub.
 The mural shouts out a very positive message helping to open up the climate conversation in a positive way.
 It also brightens up the area making it more attractive and appealing to users of Gateway.
 Funding for the mural came from Renew Cymru with support also from Fishguard and District Round Table.

-Thank you to PCC for funding this project
+Thank you to Pembrokeshire County Council for funding this project